ldos-project/TraceLLM/README.md

 ```

 ## Data Examples
-We include part of training datasets in the `dataset_examples` folder:
+We include part of the training datasets in the `dataset_examples` folder:
 * `tabular_dataset.txt`: dataset in tabular format
 * `recursive_dataset.txt`: dataset in recursive format
 * `recursive_instruction_dataset.txt`: dataset in recursive format with instructions

 ## Training
-Model training scripts can be found in `trace_gen/train`.
+Model training scripts are in `trace_gen/train`.
-* `pretraining.py`: For pretraining LLaMA-7B with trace data.
+* `pretraining.py`: For pretraining LLaMA-2-7B with trace data.
 * `sft.py`: For supervised-fine-tuning the model with instruction datasets.

 ## Generation
 To get the accuracy report, follow the script in `trace_gen/generate/run_accuracy_eval.sh`.
-To run the script, prompt files and lora adapaters after training are required.
+To run the script, prompt files and LoRA adapters after training are required.
-We provide example lora adapters in the `checkpoints` directory.
+We provide example LoRA adapters in the `checkpoints` directory.